Skip to main content

 Proficiency at the WL* 102 level after entering NC State may be demonstrated as follows:

-• Completion of an WL* 102 course with a passing letter grade
+• Completion of a WL* 102 course with a passing letter grade

 • Transfer credit equivalent to WL* 102 from an accredited institution or university-approved study abroad program

-• Placement into WL* 201 or higher on the placement test of one of the languages offered by the Department of World Languages and Cultures
+• Placement into WL* 201 or higher on the placement test (taken on campus, in the language lab) of one of the languages offered by the Department of World Languages and Cultures

 Freshmen are notified during New Student Orientation and will receive a notation on their ADA whether or not they have met the university world language proficiency requirement.
-The student who has not met the university proficiency requirement must take the placement exam.
-If the student places into WL* 101 s/he will not receive credit towards graduation for WL* 101.
+Students who have not met the university proficiency requirement must take the placement exam.
+Students who place into WL* 101 will not receive credit towards graduation for WL* 101.

-If a student has received the notation of proficient in a world language at the high school level and has thus fulfilled the university requirement, but wishes to continue studying the language, s/he still needs to take the placement test to ensure proper placement.
+If you received the notation of proficient in a world language at the high school level and have thus fulfilled the university requirement, but wish to continue studying the language, please take the placement test, so you can be placed accurately.

-The student who wishes to continue a world language begun in high school should take the placement exam.
+Students who wish to continue a world language begun in high school should take the placement exam.

 Students who receive a notation as proficient in WL at the high-school level and who then place at the WL* 101 or 102 level on the NC State placement exam can do one of the following:

-• enroll in WL* 101 (or WL* 102) of the same language that they took in high school (in preparation for WL* 201), thereby receiving no credit toward graduation for WL* 101.
+• Enroll in WL* 101 (or WL* 102) of the same language that they took in high school (in preparation for WL* 201).

 or

-• enroll in a different language from the one they took in high school thereby receiving free elective credit toward graduation for both WL* 101 – WL* 102 of the new language.
+• Enroll in a different language from the one they took in high school.
+This new language will count as free elective credit toward graduation for both WL* 101 and WL* 102 of the new language.